 A Balikbayan visa is a type of visa given to the people who are arriving in the Philippines that qualify under the definition of Balikbayan e.g OFWs, former Filipino citizens and their immediate family.

-The Balikbayan visa will grant a one-year visa-free balikbayan stay and a tax-exempt “Kabuhayan shopping privileges”.
+The Balikbayan visa will grant a one-year visa-free balikbayan stay and tax-exempt “Kabuhayan shopping privileges”.
 This special privilege is given as part of the Balikbayan Program instituted by the Republic Act 6768 (amended by Republic Act 9174), to encourage Filipinos and their family to visit their motherland.
 Also to recognise the hard work and significant contribution they make to the Philippine economy.

 The Balikbayan visa is applicable to either of the following: